Franceshe/MIT6.824_DistributedSystem/key_concepts/Distri_for_fun_01.md

 ability of a system, network, or process, to handle a growing amount of work in a capable manner or its ability to be enlarged to accommodate that growth.
 * About size scalability, geographic scalability, admin scalability.
 * Two relevant aspects:
-...
-Performance (and latency)
+...Performance (and latency)

 ### Some key concepts:
 #### Performance
 * Performance is characterized by the amount of useful work accomplished by a computer system compared to the time and resources used.
 Which means to achive:
-...
-Short response time/low latency for a given piece of work ...
-High throughput (rate of processing work)
+...Short response time/low latency for a given piece of work ...High throughput (rate of processing work)
-...
-Low utilization of computing resource(s)
+...Low utilization of computing resource(s)
 * There's alwasys trade off between these factors, but low latency- - achieving a short response time - is the most interesting aspect of performance.

 #### Latency: